RadicalOfficial/Sports-Extension/README.md

 (get NFL teams)    // Gets the NFL Teams
+(team index (Number Here) stats)     // Gets the index team's stats e.g. 1 being GreenBay Packers (team's [ratio/abbreviation/streak v]) // Gets the Team's Win-Loss Ratio (5-2), Team Abbreviation (Atlanta -> ATL) or Win/Loss Streak.
+(random team stats from (value)) // Replace value with a number, gets a random team within the value range e.g. 6 will be pick random 1-6
-(team index (Number Here) stats)     // Gets the index team's stats e.g. 1 being GreenBay Packers (days until Super Bowl)    // The Days until the Super Bowl LVIII (The next super bowl will not be accurate like 2025s, no API key needed)
+(days until Super Bowl)    // The Days until the Super Bowl LVIII (The next super bowl will not be accurate like Super Bowl LVIV, no API key needed)
 ```
 <br>

 > [!important]
 > Using the player stats block incorrectly will cause bugs.
 Please use actual players, not random letters.

+For any bug reports, please send a github issue or pull request.
+Thank you!

 # Socials/Credits
 Thank you for using, this is the end of the documentation.